Corvallis-Bikes/cbsdb/README.md

 ![cbcdb](https://user-images.githubusercontent.com/7052993/38165757-5e7aca52-34cd-11e8-985d-17a38115de20.png)

-This Project was started to create an Open Source, modern language version of the bike and used database and POS system the [Corvallis Bicycle Collective](www.corvallisbikes.org) has been using for a number of years.
+This Project was started to create an Open Source, modern programming language version of the bike/user database and POS system the [Corvallis Bicycle Collective](www.corvallisbikes.org) has been using for a number of years.
 We hope this will eventually be useful to other community bike projects around the country and the world.